Sacramento Motorcycle Accident Attorney

 Who Is Liable in a Motorcycle Accident?

 Like many other types of personal injury cases, liability in motorcycle accidents works under the laws of negligence.
-If a driver acts thoughtlessly or carelessly and harms another person, then the driver is liable for the victim’s injuries.
+If a driver acts thoughtlessly or carelessly and harms another person, then the driver or the driver’s insurance company is liable for the victim’s motorcycle accident injuries.

 Often, motorists are negligent by not following the rules of the road, driving while distracted, or not paying attention for motorcycles on the road.
 Likewise, a motorcycle rider can also be the liable party if he or she also doesn’t obey traffic laws.
 Not wearing a motorcycle helmet can also make the motorcycle rider liable for any head injuries.
 If the accident occurred due to a manufacturing error, then the manufacturer will be liable.